Love what you're seeing? Why not sign up to receive TPT's weekly newsletter?

 God gives us grace.
 That's not an excuse to keep on living however we want, or to keep on sinning (Romans 6:1), but it is an invitation to rejoice.
 It's an occasion to celebrate.
 It's a reason to live a life of peace and joy- all because of Jesus!

-Do you feel you have a good grasp of God's grace and delight in His children?
+Do you feel you have a good grasp of God's grace and delight?
 Do you tend to overly focus on one side of God's character more than another?
 Comment below.